johnlindquist/file-forge/templates/main/plan.md

 <instructions>
 - Begin with a high-level summary clearly describing the goal of the task.
 - Step 0 must always instruct the junior developer to create a new branch using standard GitHub workflows specifically addressing the <task/>.
 - The numbered steps should be concise, explicit, and unambiguous.
-- Each step must contain a code snippet, command, or clear action that directly modifies the codebase.
+- Each step must contain a complete, ready-to-implement code snippet, command, or clear action that directly modifies the codebase.
+- Code snippets must be complete, showing exactly what needs to be added, removed, or modified in the file, including necessary context.
+- When modifying existing files, include:
+  - The full path to the file
+  - The original code block being modified (with surrounding context)
+  - The complete new code block that should replace it
+  - Any imports or dependencies that need to be added
 - Ensure each step is small, focused, and individually verifiable.
 - Verify:
   - Include instructions to programmatically verify each commit.